aromanovich/jinja2schema/docs/source/index.rst

       "required": ["xs"]
     }

-To get a more detailed representation of a structure, one could use :func:`jinja2schema.util.debug_repr`.
+A more detailed representation of the structure can be obtained using :func:`jinja2schema.util.debug_repr`.

     >>> from jinja2schema.util import debug_repr
     >>> print debug_repr(s)